Crestward/Crestward/README.md

 ```
 Crestward @github
 -------------------------
-💻 I am a self taught Full Stack Developer and a Data Analyst
+💻 I am a self taught Data Scientist and AI Solutions Architect
-🌱 I’m currently learning everything 🤣
+🌱 I’m still currently learning everything 🤣
-📚 I have a Bachelors degree in Economics and currently pursuing a Masters degree in Data Science at Cardiff Metropolitan University, Cardiff, Wales, United Kingdom
+📚 I have a Bachelors degree in Economics and Masters degree in Data Science
-📝 I have a strong interest in Web3 and NFTs
-🔭 Working on Deep Learning & Machine Learning
+🔭 Working on Deep Learning & AL models
-🌱 Learning about Machine Learning and Neural Networks
 🌟 Main languages: Python & JavaScript
-🚩 Interested in Full Stack Machine Learning Application development
+🚩 Interested in using AI models in production environments
-💖 In a complicated relationship with JavaScript and Python web development frameworks
+💖 In a complicated relationship with several LLMs
 🎵 Love Chinese novels, history, new food, anime and all kinds of music
 ```
 <hr>